quantificial/study-mern/README.md

 add proxy setting in the package.json of client

+so we don't want to call axios.get('https://localhost:5000")

+we want to use axios.get('/api/users/....');

 ```
 "proxy": "http://localhost:5000"
 ```

 ### create react components

+App.js => fragment, it's just a ghost element and won't show up in dom

 create Navbar and Landing component